Post-Secondary Transition Planning: Preparing our Youth for Success

-What is Transition?
+What is Post-Secondary Transition?

-- Education
+- Training/Education

 - Employment

-- Independent Living when appropriate
+- Independent Living when an assessment identifies a need

 The school is responsible for coordinating activities that will help each special education student move into adult life, by: